hjelfman/hjelfman.github.io/index.md

 hi! my name is hazel! i currently live in new york city and work in the chemicals industry. in my free time i read, write, run, boulder, cook, and go to shows. some of my writing is below.

-currently reading: the possessed, the search for modern china currently cooking: applesauce tofu currently bouldering: v4
+currently reading: working, the search for modern china

-currently listening: call it easy by racing mount pleasant
+currently cooking: brown butter rice crispies

+currently bouldering: v4

+currently listening: jewish american prairie princess

 if you want to get coffee with me or otherwise meet me email me at hazel@hjelfman.com.